jcu/cookbook/README.md

 version.
 Note that you must keep all versions of resources in sync across all HTML tags to ensure things function correctly.

-### NPM
+### npm

-If You are using a NodeJS based project there is also published package on NPM under `@jcu/cookbook`:
+If you are using a NodeJS-based project there is also published package on npm under `@jcu/cookbook`:

 * **(Recommended)** The `@jcu/cookbook` tag will installed the latest version and needs to be **explicitly** upgraded to future versions
 * The `@jcu/cookbook@latest` tag is equivalent to the `latest` version on the CDN